-kill switch method
+Kill switch method:

-advantage: You may drive without battery, a plus for historic bikes driven only occasionally.
-Disadvantage: You have to buy the switch and you need to install it on the handlebar.
+advantage: You may drive without battery, a plus for historic bikes driven only occationally. disadvantage: You have to buy the switch and you need to install it on the handlebar.
+We offer such a switch.

 Tip: You may re-function the flashlight switch to do the job.

-- Note: When you make use of the non-battery options and have side indicators (flashers) at the same time, you will need to install a high capacity condenser (22.000μF) in place of the battery to smoothen the pulsing voltage.
-Otherwise your flasher unit will go heywire. - Better alternative would be to order as an option regulator 7300 together with this kit.
-Only drawback of this regulator: no charge indicator light can be fitted (but without battery of no use anyway)
+- Note: When you make use of the non-battery options and have side indicators (flashers) at the same time, you will need to install a high capacity condenser (22.000μ F) in place of the battery to smoothen the pulsing voltage.
+Otherwise your flasher unit will go heywire.

 - Disconnect all cables running from your old generator to the regulator and the ignition coil and remove them.
 That is:

 - the DF wire (normally green/blue)

 - the D+ wire (normally green/red)

 - the ignition coil wire (normally green)

 - the ground wire (normally brown)

 - Remove the dynamo, the regulator and the ignition coil.

 - Should the arresting pin on the top right corner of the generator seat still be in place, please take it off (pull oder cut it).
-It will otherwise present the new system from beeing installed. - There is no harm in that, as the pin had only the task of preventing wrong setting of the old generator.
+It will otherwise present the new system from beeing installed.

+- There is no harm in that, as the pin had only the task of preventing wrong setting of the old generator.